-Investors in this asset class can use both spreads and yields as tools to assist them in determining whether the market as a whole is priced attractively or expensively versus other investment opportunities available.
-Obviously, this needs to be put into the correct context along with the interest rate environment, economic growth and other variables.
-For instance, the spread near 773 bps is higher than historical medians of around 520 bps, yet the yield to worst offered is below the median of approximately 10.0% because of the unprecedented low interest rates we are now experiencing.
+Investors in this asset class can use spreads to assist them in determining whether the market as a whole is priced attractively or expensively versus other investment opportunities available.
+Obviously, this needs to be put into the correct context along with the interest rate environment, economic growth, default and recovery expectations, and other variables.
+For instance, the spread of 433 bps is less than 100bps under the median spread levels of around 523 bps, despite a well below average default risk, which we will discuss below.

-Regardless of how one values this marketplace, it is apparent that significant excess yield over the risk-free rate exists and has for almost 30 years.
-The next natural question to ask is, does this excess yield come with excessive risk?
+Regardless of how one values this marketplace, it is apparent that significant excess spread over the risk-free rate exists and has for almost 30 years.
+The next natural question to ask is, does this excess spread/yield come with excessive risk?